Online Coloring of Short Intervals: Lower Bounds

-Epstein and Levy~\cite{EpsteinL05} give the following strategy for Presenter in online coloring of unit intervals (see the proof of Lemma~\ref{lem:lower_32} for all the details, Figure~\ref{fig:lower_32} may help visualize this strategy). \begin{enumerate} \item Presenter plays a clique of $\frac{\omega}{2}$ \emph{initial} intervals.
-Algorithm has to use $\frac{\omega}{2}$ different colors, let $\mathcal{X}$ denote the set of these colors. \item To the left of the initial intervals, Presenter plays a clique of $\omega$ \emph{separation} intervals so that all intervals colored with colors in $\mathcal{X}$ are slightly shifted to the left of all intervals colored with colors not in $\mathcal{X}$. \item Presenter plays a clique of $\frac{\omega}{2}$ \emph{final} intervals that intersect all the initial intervals, and $\frac{\omega}{2}$ right-most separation intervals. \end{enumerate} Algorithm has to use at least $\frac{3\omega}{2}$ colors in total.
+Epstein and Levy~\cite{EpsteinL05} prove their $\frac{3}{2}$ lower bound for online coloring of unit intervals by giving the following strategy for Presenter.
+The strategy has three phases.

-In Section~\ref{sec:lower_warmup} we generalize this strategy.
-We observe, that instead of presenting a clique in the first step, Presenter can use an arbitrary strategy that requires slightly shorter intervals.
-For $\sigma$-interval coloring we can construct a recursive strategy that applies this trick roughly $\sigma$ times.
-Using this simple observations we obtain a family of strategies for different $\sigma$.
-Corollary~\ref{cor:lower_32} gives that, for example, there is no online algorithm with $(1.6-\epsi)$ asymptotic competitive ratio for $(2+\epsi)$-interval coloring (for any $\epsi > 0$).
+\begin{enumerate} \item Presenter introduces a clique of $\frac{\omega}{2}$ equal (i.e.~located at the same place) \emph{initial intervals}.
+Algorithm has to use $\frac{\omega}{2}$ different colors.
+Let $\mathcal{X}$ denote the set of these colors. \item Just to the left of the initial intervals, Presenter introduces a clique of $\omega$ \emph{separation intervals}.
+These intervals are not equal, they all have slightly different endpoints, and in total they occupy a place of length $1+\epsi$.
+None of them intersect the initial intervals.
+The specific way the separation intervals are presented ensures that all separation intervals with colors in $\mathcal{X}$ have their left (resp.~right) endpoints to the left of all left (resp.~right) endpoints of separation intervals with colors not in $\mathcal{X}$ (see Figure~\ref{fig:separation}).
+In particular, each of $\frac{\omega}{2}$ right-most separation intervals has a color not in $\mathcal{X}$. \item Presenter introduces a clique of equal $\frac{\omega}{2}$ \emph{final intervals} that intersect all the initial intervals, and $\frac{\omega}{2}$ right-most separation intervals. \end{enumerate} Algorithm has to use at least $\frac{3}{2}\omega$ different colors, but the largest clique size (i.e.~the offline optimum) is only $\omega$.